Soukaina A., PhD

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received came from my parents, who always told me to do my best and never fear failure.
+The best career advice I’ve ever received came from my parents and my brother, who always told me to do my best and never fear failure.
 I also credit my PhD advisor, whose encouragement allowed me to dream big and pursue ambitious projects without hesitation, shaping the path of my career.

 Q